-Here are my top tips for global leaders on clear cross cultural communication:
+Here are my top 5 tips for global leaders on clear cross-cultural communication:

-Keep it simple.
+2. Keep it simple.
 Use short sentences and clear, consistent, simple words of less than three syllables.
-For example instead of saying ‘they underestimated our capability’ try ‘they don’t think we can do this’.
+For example instead of saying ‘they underestimated our capability’ try ‘they don’t think we can do this.’

-Slow down.
-Slow down key words, not the entire statement and make it clear when you are changing topics.
+3. Slow down.
+Slow down key words, not the entire statement, and make it clear when you are changing topics.

-Avoid slangs and idiom.
-Each culture has its share of slangs and idiom: ‘that’s a piece of cake’, ‘let’s get the ball rolling’, ‘catch-22’ etc. They are culture-specific and can make a piece of communication confusing for a non-native speaker.
+4. Avoid slang and idiom.
+Each culture has its share of slang and idiom: ‘that’s a piece of cake,’ ‘let’s get the ball rolling,’ ‘catch-22’ etc. They are culture-specific and can make a piece of communication confusing for a non-native speaker.